rar-ensemble/MATILDA.FT/README.md

 README

 This is documentation for MATILDA.FT, Theorethically Informed Langevin Dynamics and Field-Theorethic simulations software.
+More detailed documentation can be found in the doc sub-directory.

 Copyright (c) 2023 University of Pennsylvania